system76/docs/_articles/wireless.md

 ### Advanced Troubleshooting

+If the above steps aren't working, or you would like to fine tune and improve you connection, see the following steps.

+#### Regulatory Domain

 In many cases, it's recommended to explicitly set the WiFi regulatory domain.
 Check yours with this command:

 ```